DOI10.47051/PERH9240

 Figure 1: Individuals of Stenocercus haenschi from Balzapamba, Bolívar province, Ecuador.

-Natural history: Stenocercus haenschi is an extremely rare diurnal and arboreal lizard restricted to areas of evergreen foothill forest as well as pastures adjacent to these forests.1,2 Ecological observations exist for only six individuals of this species, five of which were found on trees isolated in the middle of pastures, not far from forest border.2,4 The lizards were actively moving up and down tree trunks 2–17 m above the ground, basking and foraging on branches heavily covered with spiny epiphytes, bromeliads, and moss.2 When startled, individuals took refuge in crevices, holes, and under bromeliads.2 One was found basking on rocks besides a large river during a sunny morning.4 Because S. haenschi is an extremely rare species, no more information about its natural history is known.5
+Natural history: Stenocercus haenschi is an extremely rare diurnal and arboreal lizard restricted to areas of evergreen foothill forest as well as pastures adjacent to these forests.1,2 Ecological observations exist for only six individuals of this species, five of which were found on trees isolated in the middle of pastures, not far from forest border.2,4 The lizards were actively moving up and down tree trunks 2–17 m above the ground, basking and foraging on branches heavily covered with spiny epiphytes, bromeliads, and moss.2 When startled, individuals took refuge in crevices, holes, and under bromeliads.2 One was found basking on rocks beside a large river during a sunny morning.4 Because S. haenschi is an extremely rare species, no more information about its natural history is known.5

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Critically Endangered Considered to be facing imminent risk of extinction..5 Stenocercus haenschi is listed in this category because the species is restricted to an extremely small (here estimated to be ~1,801 km2) area that has seen ~79% of its natural vegetation cover destroyed and replaced by pastures, crops, and human settlements.1,2,6 We estimate that, in total, there is no more than 371 km2 of forest habitat remaining for S. haenschi.
-This is considered to be the second lizard species closest to extinction in Ecuador.
+This is considered to be the lizard species second closest to extinction in Ecuador.
 It was deemed “possibly extinct” because several surveys failed to record individuals in the type locality where it was last seen in 1899.5,7,8 As of 2021, there are only two confirmed relict populations, one 3 km from the type locality, and another 80 km south.
 The remaining lizards survive on isolated trees outside protected areas and under continuing pressure from deforestation.2

 Distribution: Stenocercus haenschi is endemic to an estimated 1,801 km2 area in the upper drainage of the Babahoyo and Cañar rivers along the Pacific foothills of the Andes in west-central Ecuador (Fig. 2).